professor-samuel-oak/slack/readme.md

 ## Contributing Guide

-Read our contributing guide to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our contributing guide to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Professor Samuel Oak.

 ## Good First Issues